DSI-HUG/ngx-app-updater/README.md

 Users will then be able to relaunch their application, apply the update and be presented with the new route.

-> TIP: in case `@angular/material` is also installed, the page will be themed accordingly.
-> TIP: you can also design your own 404 page following this [example][404-example].

 <p align="center">
     <img src="assets/not-found-1.png" width="30%" />
     <img src="assets/not-found-2.png" width="30%" />